PuruVJ/summit-talk-fall2022/slides.md

 </style>

 <!--

-So now, it's just this.
 Notice I didn't put a key on that each block.
 Simple reason: In React, because of the virtual DOM, you need keys for React to be able to make sense of the different elements.
 In svelte, that problem just isn't there.
 If I was running svelte transitions here, I would definitely use keys though.

 Have to say, I am really liking the svelte version right now.
 -->

 ---